FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 Cost planning is an important part of the job of a cloud architect.
 Depending on the billing model the cloud provider adopts this can be fairly simple to almost impossible.
 As a rule of thumb the billing model of larger cloud providers (AWS, Azure, Google Cloud) is more complex than smaller cloud providers (DigitalOcean, Exoscale, Upcloud, etc).

+It is worth noting that data transfer is typically charged based on volume.
+Some cloud providers even charge for internal traffic between availability zones.

 ## Private vs. Public cloud